 Type sudo mkdir -p /var/www/ghost

-Don't install Ghost in the /root folder.
+Don't install Ghost in the /root

 For each installation you should create a new folder.